-Ensuring the sustainability of our supply chain is fundamental to NextEnergy Capital ("NEC").
-As a mission-led organisation, the long-term, stable returns we generate are based on the Three Pillars of our Sustainable Investment Policy: addressing climate change, promoting biodiversity, and respecting human rights.
+Ensuring the sustainability of our supply chain is fundamental to the NextEnergy Group.
+Our mission is to generate a more sustainable future by leading the transition to clean energy.
+We intend to achieve this mission whilst simultaneously advancing positive sustainability outcomes for the three ESG Priority Areas of our Sustainability Framework: People, Nature and Prosperity.
 This includes working to ensure that the products, components and materials in which we invest are responsibly sourced.

-A key focus of our work is to address the risk of human rights abuses in our supply chains, although broader environmental and governance considerations are also taken into account.
-NEC has developed a detailed approach to screening and engaging with key supply chain partners, such as solar panel manufacturers, in response to concerns about the sustainability of their operations.
+Our work focuses on addressing the risk of human rights abuses in our supply chains, as well as environmental and governance issues, to advance improved sustainability outcomes.
+NextEnergy Capital (NEC) has developed a detailed approach to screening and engaging with key supply chain partners, such as solar panel manufacturers, in response to concerns about the sustainability of their operations.
 This includes collaborating with NGOs to learn from best practice in other industries.
-Rapid progress is being made in the industry, which will help ensure that NEC can meet its commitments to responsible sourcing.
+Rapid progress is being made in the solar industry, which will help ensure that NEC can meet its commitments to responsible sourcing and building supply chain resilience.
+These are embedded in NextEnergy Group's net zero and nature-positive commitments to ensure a holistic and interconnected approach to sustainability.

 More broadly, supply chains are changing as capital is directed to new investment and manufacturing destinations in response to global events.
 NEC is identifying how it can increase its supply chain resilience, working with industry and other partners.
 NEC intends to assess the potential impact of issues such as carbon pricing, the availability of critical minerals, and new policy and legislation in development in the jurisdictions in which it operates.
+It is also examining the interdependencies with nature as part of this work.

-NextEnergy Capital Supply Chain Experts
+NextEnergy Capital Supply Chain Governance

-NEC has extensive experience across sustainable construction, procurement, and investment decision-making.
-As with the broader ESG team, the number of staff whose focus includes sustainable procurement has increased rapidly, reflecting our commitment to ensure a robust approach to sustainability across our business.
-NEC's ESG experts work closely with the investment, construction and procurement, and portfolio management teams to ensure that supply chain sustainability is considered through the lifecycle of NEC's assets.
+NEC has extensive experience across sustainable construction, procurement, and investment decisionmaking.
+NEC's ESG experts work closely with the Investment, Construction and Procurement, and Portfolio Management teams to ensure that supply chain sustainability is considered throughout the lifecycle of NEC's assets.
+This begins with a robust and sustainable procurement approach which underlies how we assess and mitigate risk, and maximise opportunities for people, nature and prosperity across our business.
 More information on the NEC team is available on the NEC website.